 But what if you could get those same metrics on your competitors?

-Or perhaps on leaders in new sectors and industries you are thinking about expanding into?
+Or perhaps on leaders in new sectors and industries, you are considering expanding into?

 What if you could get a clearer view of your ideal customers’ behavior online — not just on your website, but across the internet?

-For most, this would reveal a treasure trove of helpful insights that could greatly improve their company’s data-driven marketing efforts.
+For most, this would reveal a treasure trove of helpful insights that could significantly improve their company’s data-driven marketing efforts.
 It even has the potential to impact production and new product releases.

-SimilarWeb is a tool that offers competitor and consumer data, such as traffic estimations and engagement metrics on any website in the world.
-It’s a tool that ushers in a whole new level of data collection, proving that the future of marketing technology isn’t just using your own metrics to make business and marketing decisions.
+SimilarWeb is a tool that offers competitor and consumer data, such as traffic estimations and engagement metrics on any website worldwide.
+It’s a tool that ushers in a whole new level of data collection, proving that the future of marketing technology isn’t just using your metrics to make business and marketing decisions.
 It’s about leveraging competitor data that was previously unavailable to us.

 “While most companies have this data on their own website via Google analytics, you can now see this information about your competitors’ websites and benchmark your business against them,” says Jessica

-It’s possible to see extremely accurate estimates of how much traffic other sites and landing pages are receiving — and from which sources.
+It’s possible to see highly accurate estimates of how much traffic other sites and landing pages receive – and from which sources.
 The level of granularity that SimilarWeb offers is astounding, letting you collect just about any data point you’d like to know.

 - Exact keywords and sources generating traffic

-- Engagement metrics, such as bounce-rate, pages per session, time on page, etc.
+- Engagement metrics include bounce rate, pages per session, time on page, etc.